Let's Work It Out

 "Let's Work It Out" is a song by Scottish alternative rock band Texas, released in February 2017 as the lead single from their ninth studio album, Jump on Board (2017).
 The single was released via PIAS and BMG.

 Background

 The song was co-written by Sharleen Spiteri and Johnny McElhone, with Johnny McElhone serving as the producer for the track.
-The track was recorded by the band during recording sessions during 2016–2017 during sessions for their then upcoming studio album, Jump on Board.
+The band recorded the track during recording sessions during 2016–2017 during sessions for their then upcoming studio album, Jump on Board.